 Dr Tania de St Croix researches and teaches Education Policy and Child and Youth Studies in the Department of Education and Professional Studies at King's College London's.
 She also teaches youth work at YMCA George Williams College, and is external examiner for the BA Youth and Community Work at Ruskin College, Oxford.
 She has been a youth worker for over twenty years and is a founder member of Voice of Youth, an innovative youth workers' cooperative in Hackney, East London.
 She is actively involved with In Defence of Youth Work, a campaign network that aims to defend and develop youth work as a critical, democratic and emancipatory practice.
 Tania has published articles and book chapters on youth work, policy, surveillance and radical education.
 She completed her PhD exploring passion and resistance in grassroots youth work at King's College London in 2014.

 Alice Nicholas works as a dramatherapist, playwright and theatre practitioner.
 Previous experience includes working in theatre venues and education settings such as Sherman Cymru (Cardiff), Belgrade Theatre (Coventry) and De Montfort University (Leicester).
 She now freelances for schools, theatres and theatre companies including the Bristol Old Vic, Bigfoot, Travelling Light, the egg, Creative Youth Network, Inside Out and Acta Community Theatre delivering participation and creative learning projects.
 Alice is interested in how theatre, drama and performance can benefit health and well-being through its creative expressive, transformative power.

 Passion and resistance!
 A creative exploration of grassroots youth work is a collaboration between the Department of Education and Professional Studies at King’s and Alice Nicholas, drama therapist and theatre practitioner.
-The collaboration was brokered by the Cultural Institute at King's.
+It was supported by the university's Culture team.